Daniele Polencic

 It is.

-There is a single TCP connection open, and iptables rule were invocated the first time.
+A single TCP connection is open, and the iptables rule was invoked the first time.

 One of the three Pods was selected as the destination.